-Topic Research Methods [10 credits] GSP reference Learning objective The overall aim of this module is to ensure that the student has the knowledge, skills and experience of research, development and innovation in the NHS in improving patient care, including prevention, distreatment and service delivery.
-On completion of this module and the research project, students should generate ideas; assess, plan, conduct, evaluate, interpret and report research and innovation projects, includes original research; and disseminate the findings and, where appropriate, the adoption of the findings and the findings are appropriated. agnostics, d be able to which Students will extend their knowledge and application of mathematics, statistics and data presentation t gained in Year 1.
-This module will provide the underpinning knowledge to support the final year resear Knowledge On successful completion of this module the student will: 4.1.1 1.
-Explain and justify the process and importance of research, innovation and audit to the NHS and healthcare science.
-4.1.7 2.
+Торіс Research Methods [10 credits] GSP reference Learning objective The overall aim of this module is to ensure that the student has the knowledge, skills and experience or of research, development and innovation in the NHS in improving patient care, including prevention, di treatment and service delivery.
+On completion of this module and the research project, students should generate ideas; assess, plan, conduct, evaluate, interpret and report research and innovation projects, includes original research; and disseminate the findings and, where appropriate, the adoption of the findings and service delivery. agnostics, d be able to which Knowledge Students will extend their knowledge and application of mathematics, statistics and data presentation to gained in Year 1.
+This module will provide the underpinning knowledge to support the final year resear.
+On successful completion of this module the student will: in ownedge Explain and justify the process and importance of research, innovation and audit to the NHS and healthcare science.
 Explain the current UK ethical, legal and governance frameworks within which human and animal research can be conducted.
-3. Explain the principles of evidence-based medicine, literature and systematic review, and the development of clinical guidelines.
-4. Describe a range of study designs and discuss the appropriate use of each method.
+Explain the principles of evidence-based medicine, literature and systematic review, and the development of clinical guidelines.
+Describe a range of study designs and discuss the appropriate use of each method.
 Describe and justify the use of statistical techniques to analyse data and a range of dissemination methods to share research findings.
+4.1.7